tungminhphan/traffic-intersection/README.md

 # traffic-intersection
 ## Authors and Contributors
-Tung M. Phan, Anhminh Nguyen, Steve Guo <br />
+Tung M. Phan, Anhminh Nguyen, Steve Guo, Bastian Schürmann<br />
 ## Description
 This project involves the contract-based design and implementation of an autonomous traffic intersection system that may be extended and composed with other systems of the same class.
 ## Requirements